kuzudb/kuzu-blog/src/content/post/2024-05-06-rdf-shacl-and-kuzu.md

 ### Querying the RDF graph with Cypher

 Earlier, we showed how to query the RDF database using SPARQL in RDFLib.
 However, Kùzu also supports querying RDF graphs using Cypher!
-This section shows how to run Cypher queries on the same RDF graph Further Cypher queries can be run on the RDF graph, that perform the same operations as their SPARQL equivalents.
+This section shows how to run Cypher queries on the same RDF graph.
+Further Cypher queries can be run on the RDF graph, that perform the same operations as their SPARQL equivalents.
 In the example below, we want to run a query to only return students named "Karissa".